andrewzlee/NeuralBlock/README.md

 # NeuralBlock
 NeuralBlock (NB) is a neural network built using Keras/Tensorflow that detects in-video YouTube sponsorships.
-There is support for both predicting [1] whether or not a text excerpt is a sponsorship (spot) or [2] whether or not this word in the sequence is part of a sponsorship.
+There is support for both predicting (1) whether or not a text excerpt is a sponsorship (spot) or (2) whether or not this word in the sequence is part of a sponsorship.

 NB is loosely based on and inspired by this [project](https://github.com/Sponsoff/sponsorship_remover).
 Unlike the aforementioned project, this project leverages the crowd-sourced labels provided by [SponsorBlock](https://github.com/ajayyy/SponsorBlock).

 Some examples of NB's predictions are provided in the `examples/` directory.
-The code for the (web application)[ai.neuralblock.app] is also provided. can also be run locally for a more hands-on experience.
+The code for the (web application)[https://ai.neuralblock.app] is also provided. can also be run locally for a more hands-on experience.

 ## High Level Summary
 1. NeuralBlock extracts transcripts from YouTube with (YouTubeTranscriptApi)[https://pypi.org/project/youtube-transcript-api/].